 Multifamily real estate investments can provide a considerable income, especially if the property is high value, such as a large condominium complex in a posh vacation location.
 The benefits of investing in large and lucrative multifamily properties are significant.
-But, if you prefer to invest on your own or if you’d rather start out with smaller funds, you can invest in duplexes and triplexes.
+But, if you prefer to invest on your own or if you’d rather start out with less funds and/or a smaller piece of property, investing in duplexes and triplexes is worth considering.
 These assets offer the same benefits as larger properties, but on a smaller scale.

-When you invest in duplexes and triplexes, you have the potential to earn a steady monthly income.
-And, if you don’t have any partners, that income is all yours.
+Investing in duplexes and triplexes provides the potential to earn a steady monthly income. you have the potential to earn a steady monthly income.
+And, if you don’t have partners, that income is all yours.
 Of course, so are the expenses.
 But, if you choose your assets wisely and keep the buildings and grounds in good shape, you can capitalize on the potential property appreciation over time.
 So, if you decide to sell in the future, you can score additional gains on your investment.

 The same is true if you invest in duplexes and triplexes in your IRA.

 This strategy can help you grow tax-advantaged income for retirement.
 You don’t take a withdrawal of funds to invest, either.
 Instead, your self-directed IRA purchases the asset, and it becomes a holding owned by the account.
 All income and expenses are received and paid out of your retirement plan.
-Tax on the income is deferred if you use a traditional IRA.
-Or, you have the chance to avoid them altogether if you invest with a Roth IRA.
+Tax on the income is deferred until you take distributions in retirement if you use a traditional IRA.
+Or, you have the chance to avoid taxes altogether if you invest with a Roth IRA.

 As the IRA owner, you are responsible for performing all due diligence on the property.
 This includes making sure it’s in a desirable location and will attract tenants who can pay the rent you require.